Preview

 • Mix control for parallel processing (dry/wet blend)

-• Factory + user preset system
+• 41 factory presets in 6 categories + full user preset system

-• < 1ms latency for live performance
+• < 1 ms latency for live performance

 Under the Hood